Plans for a new approach to educate children from Catholic, Protestant and other backgrounds together in Northern Ireland.

 Minister for Education in Northern Ireland Basil McIvor announced his intention to look for new ways to bring about integrated education.

-Ways by which Catholics and Protests in the North could share schools.
+Ways by which Catholics and Protestants in the North could share schools.

 Unionist minister Basil McIvor acknowledged that the plans could face opposition, especially from the Catholic church who are completely against such an approach to education.